-Run through this checklist to prepare your database for connecting to Geckoboard:
+Before you begin, run through this checklist to prepare your database for connecting to Geckoboard.

 - Verify that your database is running correctly and is accessible online.
 You can run a check for this.

 - Ensure your database accept connections from these Geckoboard IP addresses:

 SELECTqueries, but for extra security, we only accept connections from users that have read-only access to the DB.

-If your database doesn't allow SSL connections, is not accessible online, you prefer to handle the connection yourself or want to connect to Microsoft SQL Server or a database we don't currently support with Databases, you can use one of these alternative methods.
+If your database doesn't allow SSL connections, is not accessible online, or you want to connect to Microsoft SQL Server or a database we don't currently support, why not try these alternative methods.